getting started

 The "Post A New Message" section of the forum page is for adding a new topic to the forum.
 After putting your name, email and subject in the labelled boxes, type in the message section what you wish to share.

 If you prefer to not show your email, leave it off.
-If you include it, Forum readers can see it by clicking on your *blue* name and respond to you privately by email.
+If you include it, only the moderator will see it so she can respond to you privately by email if necessary.
 It must be included if you choose to be notified by email when someone responds to your post.

 Enter your thoughts in the Message Box, using the "Return" or "Enter" key twice to start a new paragraph or skip a line.